 Whether you’re buying new furniture or deciding how best to preserve your current furniture, it’s vital to understand the fabric you’re dealing with.
 Upholstered fabric comes in many materials because certain materials are better suited for different environments.

-In this blog we cover some of the most common natural and synthetic upholstery fabrics.
+We cover some of the most common natural and synthetic upholstery fabrics:

 Natural textiles are sourced from plant, animal, or mineral resources.

 Cotton maintains colour and texture well over time.
 It comes in numerous weaves—from damask to sailcloth—that allows it to complement many different home styles.
 However, cotton is highly flammable, easily wrinkled, and vulnerable to stains.

 To make up for some of the shortcomings of traditional cotton, manufacturers often pair it with other fibers.
 Depending on the blend and weave, cotton blends retain more durability than cotton itself.
 Many furniture manufacturers finish cotton blends with a stain-resistant coating which makes this a family-friendly option.
 But check that the finish exists—without it, cotton blends are also vulnerable to soiling and staining.